 Learn which insects are the good guys and which are the bad guys.
 This will reduce your anxiety when you see bugs in your trees.

 Learn the level at which bad guys become a problem.
 Pheromone traps monitor codling moth, leaf rollers or fruit flies.
 Use one to two traps per acre to monitor these pests.
 Most traps have a sticky substance that catches the insect.
 These traps monitor the level of insect infestation in your trees.
-For example, when five codling moths are trapped in any one week, it is time to apply your control.
+For example, when five codling moths are trapped in any one week in late May, it is time to apply your control.
 By timing your sprays, you will use significantly less pesticide than old spray systems that encouraged people to spray every two weeks.
 I have reduced my scab and codling moth sprays from five to six sprays per season to two well-timed sprays.
 Traps can be purchased from farm supply stores.

 Homeowners who want sustainable or organic standards should use cultural steps before sprays.
 For example, when controlling apple scab, plant a resistant variety of apple. such as Liberty.
 We also recommend cleaning up old leaves and fruit from around the tree in the fall.
 Mowing and spreading compost around your tree is usually enough to cause the leaves to decompose.
 This reduces the amount of disease inoculum when the tree starts growing in the spring.
 Pruning your trees to provide plenty of sunlight and air movement through the canopy helps reduce fungal disease problems.
 For every disease and many insect pests, cultural steps and orchard sprays make control more effective.

 For the safety of homeowners and neighbors, use the least toxic or organic materials for spraying.
 Look for specific recommendations in our spray guide.
-For fungal disease control, use any of the following products: lime-sulfur, copper, wettable sulfur, stylet oil, or potassium bicarbonate as low impact materials.
+For fungal disease control, use any of the following products: sulfur, copper, wettable sulfur, stylet oil, or potassium bicarbonate as low impact materials.
 For insect control use: Kaolin clay, spinosad product Entrust, Cyd-X (a virus that kills codling moth), horticultural oil, and microbials like Dipel or Javelin.
 All these products have been formulated for organic growers.
 When using pesticides, even organic ones, always read the labels and wear personal protective equipment.
 At a minimum wear long pants, long sleeve shirts, waterproof shoes, waterproof gloves and a hat.
 I always use full rain gear, boots, gloves, eye protection and a simple respirator.